 The Paldea region features lots of references to the lovely country of Spain.
 With a map dotted with rivers, trees, and windmills (Don Quixote anybody?), alongside vibrant towns with people to meet, the inspiration for the game is everywhere.
 There’s even a big building that looks like the Sagrada Familia.

-Nowhere is this inspiration more apparent than in the new forms of old Pokémon alongside brand new critters inspired by olives and Iberian pigs.
-We’ve only got a look at one regional form so far, with the Paldean Wooper, which you can learn all about in our Pokémon Scarlet and Violet new Pokémon guide.
+Nowhere is this inspiration more apparent than in the new forms of old Pokémon alongside brand new critters inspired by olives and Iberian pigs, which you can learn all about in our Pokémon Scarlet and Violet new Pokémon guide.

 During your adventure, you make use of a trusty Rotom phone, which has several apps and features to make your life easier.
-The Pokédex and map will be apps on there, meaning you’re gonna use it a whole lot to grab information on things like nearby towns, Pokémon centers, and wild Pokémon.
+The Pokédex and map are apps on there, meaning you can use it to access handy information on things like nearby towns, Pokémon centers, and wild Pokémon.